Exploring Entropic Orders: High Temperature Continuous Symmetry Breaking, Chiral Topological States and Local Commuting Projector Models

-In particular, we show that entropic models provide a new mechanism for bypassing the Hohenberg-Mermin-Wagner theorems, which are no-go theorems for continuous symmetry breaking in spin chain models at low space dimensions \cite{PhysRev.158.383,PhysRevLett.17.1133}.

-We remark that the entropic orders discuss here is different from similar but different phenomena where a quantum system is ordered at finite nonzero temperature, such as inverse melting \cite{10.1063-1.1794652,PhysRevE.63.031503}, as well as the Pomeranchuk effect in ${}^3$He where the solid state is at a higher temperature compared to the liquid state under suitable pressure \cite{osti_4415012,RevModPhys.69.683}, the order-by-disorder mechanism \cite{Villain1980OrderAA}, and self-correcting quantum memories \cite{Dennis:2001nw,alicki2010thermal,Bombin_2013,Hsin:2024pdi}.
-However, in these systems the orders disappear when the temperature is sufficiently high.
-This is fundamentally different from the entropic orders discussed here, where the orders persist to arbitrarily high temperature.
+In this Letter, we present two general methods for constructing quantum lattice models that exhibit entropic orders at high temperature from a given quantum lattice model with low-temperature order: a frustration-free Hamiltonian coupled to ordered bosons (Theorem \ref{thm:orderedbos}), and a commuting projector Hamiltonian coupled to general bosons (Theorem \ref{thm:localcommutingprojector}).
+Both methods apply to any space dimensions and any lattice.
+We illustrate our method with various explicit models, including high temperature Heisenberg ferromagnetism and high temperature chiral topological orders, as well as high temperature stable entropic topological ordered phases described by local commuting projector models.
+In particular, we show that entropic models enables us to bypass the Hohenberg-Mermin-Wagner theorems, which are no-go theorems for continuous symmetry breaking in spin chain models at low space dimensions \cite{PhysRev.158.383,PhysRevLett.17.1133}.
+The entropic orders discussed here are distinct from related phenomena in which a quantum system becomes ordered at finite, nonzero temperature, such as inverse melting \cite{10.1063-1.1794652,PhysRevE.63.031503}; the Pomeranchuk effect in $^3$He, where the solid phase is favored over the liquid phase at higher temperature under suitable pressure \cite{osti_4415012,RevModPhys.69.683}; the order-by-disorder mechanism \cite{Villain1980OrderAA}; and self-correcting quantum memories \cite{Dennis:2001nw,alicki2010thermal,Bombin_2013,Hsin:2024pdi}.
+In all of these cases, the order disappears once the temperature becomes sufficiently high.
+This is fundamentally different from the entropic orders which persist to arbitrarily high temperature.

-The work is organized as follows.
-In section \ref{sec:hombos}, we discuss entropic models from ordered bosons, including continuous symmetry breaking and chiral topological orders.
-In section \ref{sec:localcommutingprojector}, we discuss entropic models from local commuting projector Hamiltonians, which include entropic non-chiral topological orders from Levin-Wen models, Walker-Wang models, quantum double models.
-We discuss several future directions in section \ref{sec:outlook}.